Process logging and audit logs

 - Passwords are stored in the database using a salted hash, and never stored or logged in plain text.

-- 2 factor authentication (2FA) via OTP codes is enforced for admin level access.
+- 2 factor authentication (2FA) via OTP codes is enforced for admin level access, and where desired, can be enabled for all users.

 Patients are provided with access to their consent episode in order that they may review the information discussed in their consent consultation, to allow them to access linked additional information (e.g. patient information videos), to provide the patient with a record of their legal consent, and optionally to give consent remotely.